kevinpruvost/ComputerGraphics_Assignment6/README.md

 - You can change the FPS cap/limit
 - You can set/unset Auto-Rotation
 - You can change the Time multiplier (multiplies deltaTime)
+- You can change parameters related to light, material & mesh

 # Code Architecture